pegasusict/BashBox/README.md

 | mutex (lock files) functionality |        |          |                                       |
 | RSA functionality                |        |          |                                       |
 | *edit in progress...*                                                                        |

-### Update nov 4th 2019: implemented a new autloloading system, inspired on PHP's autoloader.
-Place your lib file in the "lib" directory and a file in the autoload directory.
-See one of the existing ".load.bash" files for examples.

---
-Acknowledgements:
-ini parser: Ruediger Meier (https://github.com/rudimeier/)